 What’s a better way to manage expectations while increasing transparency and patient satisfaction?
 Create a virtual queuing process.
 Allow patients to get in line ahead of time through your website using online check-in and wait from the comfort of home.
 Online check-in allows staff to offer up time slots during times of the day when they are historically less busy.
 If there is a sudden surge in volume, it’s easy to quickly turn it off or temper it down to fewer time slots.

-In addition, all walk-in patients can sign-in via kiosk or their own mobile device, while a smart queuing algorithm automatically gives them an estimated treatment time slot that takes into account online time slots and the real-time volume.
+In addition, all walk-in patients can sign in via kiosk or their own mobile device, while a smart queuing algorithm automatically gives them an estimated treatment time slot that takes into account online time slots and the real-time volume.
 Both walk-in and online check-in patients can opt to wait from home, their car, or the lobby while staff have the ability to communicate with them via two-way text messaging to keep them informed while they wait.

 To make the wait more transparent, virtual queuing has multiple tools that give patients a sense of their place in line – an API that can be added to the health system website that publishes the real-time number of patients already in line, an automated text sent upon sign-in that lets patients know what their place in line is, and the ability to text back a number to receive an update about the number of patients ahead of them.